Articles , Glossary

 Maximum attention ratio

 The attention ratio is the level of concentration on a particular task or goal.
 No need to explain that for a landing page is should be as high as possible.
-Too many elements of interaction will provoke distraction lowering the chances of conversion: the more options users have simultaneously, the harder it is to make the choice.
+Too many elements of interaction will provoke distraction, lowering the chances of conversion: the more options users have simultaneously, the harder it is to make a choice.

 Instantly visible call-to-action elements